-That is one of the questions business owners often ask me when we first meet.
-They feel there should be more cash based on the success of their business.
+This is one of the most common questions business owners ask when we first meet.
+Their business is successful but it doesn't seem to be reflected in their bank balance.
 Or if the business is doing less well "why am I putting all this effort in for so little money?"

-It is a simple question.
+It seems a simple question.
 The answer is less simple because your cash depends on the following:

 dividends or drawings you've taken out.